Predicting Drivers' Route Trajectories in Last-Mile Delivery Using A Pair-wise Attention-based Pointer Neural Network: Case Study

 In addition to the disparity score, we also evaluate the prediction accuracy of the first four zones in each route.
-We choose the first four because the minimum number of zones in a route is four.
+We choose the first four zones because the minimum number of zones in a route is four.
+Let the predicted sequence of the $m$-th route be $A^{(m)}$ and the associated actual sequence be $B^{(m)}$.
+The prediction accuracy of the $i$-th zone is defined as:

+where $M$ is the total number of testing samples. $\mathbbm{1}_{\{\cdot\}}$ is an indicator function which returns 1 if the condition is true, otherwise 0.